GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 Imagine for example that you wanted to implement a custom lighting model while using deferred rendering.
 Deferred rendering doesn't perform lighting when rendering the object, instead it does lighting in a single pass for all objects at once.
 The renderer will closely interact with that lighting shader, and if you wanted to change it you would need to rewrite it using the exact rules as the renderer expects.
 Worse yet, the renderer might support different forms of deferred rendering (e.g. standard vs. tiled), meaning you would need to write multiple shaders to fully support it.
 You would also need to keep your shader(s) updated whenever the renderer's internal change.
 For a normal user this is very difficult and requires detailed knowledge of how the renderer works.

 bsf's renderer instead provides a set of "extension points".
 Extension points match to a specific part of the renderer pipeline that can be overriden.
 For example an extension point named "DeferredDirectLighting" would let you override the BRDF and direct lighting calculations during deferred rendering.
 Sub-shaders are how you "link" with those extension points.
 The name of the sub-shader corresponds to the extension point name, and the mixins in the sub-shader override specific functionality of that extension point.
-For example you might override the "StandardBRDF" mixin to change the BRDF model for the standard material, or "SpotLightLuminance" to change how is luminance for spot lights calculated.
+For example you might override the "StandardBRDF" mixin to change the BRDF model for the standard material, or "LuminanceSpot" to change how is luminance for spot lights calculated.

 This way you only override small parts of the renderer shader code, without having to rewrite all the complex shader code, while all the  implementation details are transparently handled by the renderer itself.